Speak at a Council meeting

 We provide a 30-minute public input period at the beginning of regular Council meetings, during which you can speak to Council on any item of interest for up to three minutes.

-Regular Council meetings are held on the first and third Mondays of each month and agendas are posted on the Tuesday morning before the next Council meeting.
+Regular Council meetings are held virtually on the first and third Mondays of each month and agendas are posted on the Tuesday morning before the next Council meeting.

 This page has information for how to:

 - Attend or speak at a Council workshop virtually

 - Provide written material to Council before you speak